David Kachel goes into detail to explain how black and white film works, sharing the ins and outs of B&W film.

 Areas of heaviest exposure in a negative, those representing the bright parts of a scene, have the most exposed silver halide crystals and the largest development centers.
 But not all crystals are the same size and neither are the development centers.
 Earlier we talked about crystal sizes varying throughout an emulsion as well as the amount of exposed development centers.
 This is what creates smooth tones instead of all-or-nothing blacks or whites.
 Since areas of heaviest exposure have the shortest induction times, they start developing very much sooner than the lesser exposed areas and race ahead very quickly before the areas representing shadows can even begin development.
 In those places, induction times are much longer and a substantial proportion of the exposed crystals straddle the line between having fewer than four atoms of reduced silver in their development centers and just barely more than four.

 Because of the nature of the heavily exposed development centers and rapid induction times in highlight areas of a negative, development in those highlight areas quickly begins to slow, partly because developer is used up at a high rate of speed (the reason for agitation: to provide a constant supply of fresh developer) and partly because the remaining exposed crystals are the ones that have smaller development centers.
 They will take a bit longer to react.
 At about the moment that a normal development time is reached and the film must be stopped and fixed, there still remain a lot exposed silver halide crystals in highlight areas of the negative that have yet to reach their induction times.
-If the film is left in the developer for longer than a normal period of time, those crystals will be developed, resulting in a higher contrast (this will be explained later), denser negative that can be difficult to print.
+If the film is left in the developer for longer than normal time, those crystals will be developed, resulting in a higher contrast (this will be explained later), denser negative that can be difficult to print.

 At a point when a very substantial portion of the exposed crystals in highlight areas have already been developed, only then will some of the exposed crystals in shadow areas begin reaching their induction times.
 When they do develop, they will do so at a rapidly decreasing